Tata Nano

+The Tata Nano is a city car/microcar manufactured and marketed by Indian automaker Tata Motors over a single generation from 2008 to 2018.
+It was primarily sold in India as an inexpensive economy car for motorcycle and scooter drivers — with a launch price of ₹100,000 (US$2,500) on 10 January 2008.
+The Nano has a rear-engine, rear-wheel-drive layout and was initially produced as a four-door saloon car with no rear cargo opening, with a five-door hatchback version introduced in 2015.

 Tata Motors projected production figures of 250,000 annually at launch.
-This was not achieved, and various factors led to decline in sales volume, including delays during the factory relocation from Singur to Sanand, early instances of the Nano catching fire or the perception of the car being unsafe and lacking quality due to cost cutting.
+This was not achieved, and various factors led to a decline in sales volume, including delays during the factory relocation from Singur to Sanand, early instances of the Nano catching fire and the perception that the Nano was unsafe and lacked quality from its aggressive cost cutting.
 Actual sales reached 7,591 for model year 2016-2017.
 The project lost money, as confirmed by former Tata Sons chairman Cyrus Mistry and by 2017 Tata Motors management.

 In 2017, Tata Motors said manufacturing would continue due to the company's emotional commitment to the project.
 Production was eventually halted in May 2018.
-The Sanand Plant now produces other hatchbacks like Tiago and Tigor.
+The Sanand Plant subsequently manufactured other hatchbacks, including the Tiago and Tigor.

 History

 After successfully launching the low cost Tata Ace truck in 2005, Tata Motors began development of an affordable passenger car that would appeal to the many Indians who ride motorcycles.
 The purchase price of this no frills auto was brought down by dispensing with most nonessential features, reducing the amount of steel used in its construction, and relying on low cost Indian labour..
-This led to reductions like the passenger's side wing mirror, one wiper blade, only three lug nuts per wheel or removal of the fuel filler cap from the tank.
+The design featured only a driver's side wing mirror, one wiper blade, only three lug nuts per wheel and a fuel tank without filler cap.
 Tata said it was the first time a 2-cylinder petrol engine was being used in a car with single balancer shaft.

-At introduction the Nano received much media attention due to its low price of 1 lakh rupees (Rs.
+At introduction the Nano received attention due to its low price of 1 lakh rupees (Rs.
 100,000).
 Some promotional material labeled the vehicle as "The People’s Car".